 The major in Interdisciplinary Studies is a BA program for students who wish to design an individualized program of study that spans a broad range of disciplines.
 In consultation with faculty advisors from two academic disciplines, the student will develop an integrated course of study to meet career, graduate school, or personal goals.
 Academic disciplines must be selected from the School of Humanities, Arts, and Design and at least one other School, selected from the following Chaminade Academic units:

 School of Nursing and Health Professions

-Graduate Education Paths and Career Options for Humanities Graduates:
+Graduate Education Paths and Career Options for Interdisciplinary Studies in Humanities Graduates:

 Acquisition of Skills and Competencies for Program Learning Outcomes

 Successful completion of major requirements guarantees that, at minimum, students will have mastered the skills and competencies listed in the previous section.
 Program Learning Outcomes are linked to the courses in the specific program of study developed by the faculty advisor and student.
 At the time of the development of a course of study, the faculty advisor will submit an assessment plan which integrates the shared program outcomes with the outcomes found in the area concentration within the degree.
 Students will be responsible for maintenance of a portfolio of individual work examples that are linked to the program outcomes as presented in the course of study that are consistent with their approved assessment plan.
 The Senior Thesis will be the primary assessment tool and intellectual product of the program.